flectra-hq/flectra/doc/howtos/website.rst

 .. patch::

-Restart Flectra and upgrade the module, then you can visit each teacher's page.
+Restart Odoo and upgrade the module, then you can visit each teacher's page.
 As an exercise, try adding blocks to a teacher's page to write a biography, then go to another teacher's page and so forth.
 You will discover, that your biography is shared between all teachers, because blocks are added to the *template*, and the *biography* template is shared between all teachers, when one page is edited they're all edited at the same time.

-Field edition
+Field editing
 =============

 Data which is specific to a record should be saved on that record, so let us